 - Position of light

-So, assuming that your white balance is set correctly in camera and, according to your histogram, your photo is correctly exposed, let’s take a closer look at monitor calibration for photography – your screen brightness and color – followed by the other fixes.
+Now, let’s take a closer look at monitor calibration for photography – screen brightness and color temperature – followed by the other fixes.

 (This post contains affiliate links.
 Buying something through one of the links won’t cost you anything extra, but we may get a small commission.)